 - Silver Dollar

 Arowanas are extremely beautiful species of freshwater that can grow quite large.
-If you are into predatory fish and have a large tank, then we definitely recommend keeping this fish.
-These fish are not cheap nor are beginner fish so you should only attempt to keep them if you have enough experience keeping predatory fish.
+If you are into predatory fish and have a large tank, then we definitely recommend keeping this species.
+Arowana species are not cheap nor are beginner level pets so you should only attempt to keep them if you have enough experience keeping predatory fish.
 They can be great pets but they demand a lot of initial investment and a long-term commitment to care for them.

 We also answered some of the most frequently questions asked about arowana questions.
 You can find them here: Commonly Asked Arowana Questions